gee-community/arcgis-earthengine-toolbox/docs/installation.md

 Log in to the Google Cloud Console and select the target project.
 Go to "IAM & Admin" - > "Service Accounts" - >  select the target "Email" - > choose tab "KEYS" - > Click "ADD KEY" drop-down menu, then select "Create new key" - > Select JSON as the Key type and click Create, then the JSON file will be automatically downloaded to local system and saved to the "Download" folder.
 Move the JSON file to the desired folder for storage and future use.

-## Key Features

- - Add EE to Map
- - Add GEE Feature Collection to Map
- - Add GEE Image or Image Collection to Map
- - Apply Filters to GEE Datasets
- - Apply Map Functions to GEE Datasets
- - Download GEE Image Collection to GIF
- - Download GEE Image in Large Size
- - EE Load Asset
- - EE Operation
- - GEE Authentication
- - Upload Files to Goolge Cloud Storage